 This “Citizen Science” activity for beginners to advanced birders involves observing and counting birds right from your own backyard, or another favorite location, and reporting them online only one weekend a year.
 Click here for details.
 Next year the GBBC with be Feb.
 15-18, 2019.

-The Education Committee is working very hard on new programs that will reach as many young people as possible in our area.
-This of course, requires availability of dedicated volunteers.
-If you live in the general Sacramento region and have any interest in assisting us, please e-mail us for more information.
+The Education Committee is exploring new programs that will reach as many young people in our area, particularly those youth in underserved school communities.
+The growth of programs is dependent upon the availability of dedicated volunteers.
+If you live in the general Sacramento area and have any interest in assisting with programs, email us for more information: